Apr 2 10:46 UTC

 By monitoring these readings, you can better predict and observe the mesmerizing auroras, whether you're a novice or a seasoned chaser.
 Always consider local weather conditions and light pollution for the best viewing experience.

-The Kp3 will cover all of Iceland from 22:30.
-Viewed from Reykjavík, when active, the Aurora will be positioned between the NNW horizon and the Big Dipper (Ursa Major) star constellation.
-In addition it might cover the Faroe Islands and northern-mid Scandinavia.
+The Kp4-5 will cover all of Iceland from 19:00.
+Viewed from Reykjavík, when active, the Aurora might be visible above the city and in all directions.
+In addition it might cover the Faroe Islands, middle Scandinavia and the northern UK.

 Northern Lights Solar Wind Data